 - Bribes, rewards, and punishment will often work

 - Usually will eat foods similar to their favorites.
 For example, will eat a variety of chicken nuggets or pizza, they will typically not reject different brands or styles

 - Sometimes eats foods different than the rest of the family

 - Will suddenly refuse a food they have preferred, but will eat it again in the future (Just like my youngest son and the oatmeal)

 These are some characteristics of Kids with Food Aversion Disorders/Selective Eating/Extreme Picky Eaters:

-- May become emotionally upset when a they are encouraged to interact with non preferred foods.
+- May become emotionally upset when they are encouraged to interact with non-preferred foods

 - Refuses large categories of foods (vegetables, meat, etc.)

 - Might lose weight or have growth concerns

 - Seems to have a sensory issues with the food (the way it smells, looks, feels, etc.)